 Marine health warnings

-We monitor marine sites regularly over the summer to check for bacteria (faecal contamination).
+We monitor marine sites regularly over the summer to check for faecal indicator bacteria.

-Each swim site is given a long-term grade prior to each summer monitoring season for suitability for swimming and recreation.
-The grade is based on the last five years of bacteria sampling.
-Sites that are not recommended for swimming because of their long-term grade are red on the Land Air Water Aotearoa (LAWA) website and signage should be in place at the site.
+Sites that are not recommended for swimming, or any water-based recreation, because of their long-term grade are shown as red on the Land Air Water Aotearoa (LAWA) website and signage should be in place at the site.

 Faecal contamination poses a risk to health, it can cause gastrointestinal illnesses, respiratory diseases, and eye, ear, nose, throat and skin infections.